filecoin-project/filecoin-docs/reference/json-rpc/client.md

----
-description: >-
+## Client

 The Client methods all have to do with interacting with the storage and retrieval markets as a client
----

-# Client

-## ClientCalcCommP
+### ClientCalcCommP

 ClientCalcCommP calculates the CommP for a specified file